• Skip to primary navigation

 Charcuterie Cups

 Charcuterie Cups are a crowd-pleasing, unique way to serve a delicious assortment of meats, cheeses, crunchy crackers plus so much more!
 Let your favorite charcuterie assortment go mobile in handheld cups.
-Serve with Cheeseburger Sliders with Hawaiian Sweet Rolls along with fresh, chopped veggies and Herb and Garlic Dip.
+Serve with Spiced Walnuts, Cheeseburger Sliders with Hawaiian Sweet Rolls along with fresh, chopped veggies and Herb and Garlic Dip.

 5 from 115 votes